zenpho/AxoMulti/README.md

 No editor, no problem.
 Copy the files to a microSD card (including `start.bin`), insert into hardware, switch on and enjoy the sounds. 😎

-Voices have no CHANNEL or POLY AFTER TOUCH, PITCH BEND, nor MOD WHEEL support yet.
+# Help!

+I'm working on developing this to work with multiple boards as 'voice cards' with a central device receiving MIDI channel messages and despatching to the voice cards, bussing audio outputs together.
+That'll be fun, but I'm not there yet.
 Can you help?

+Most synth engines here do not use CHANNEL or POLY AFTER TOUCH, PITCH BEND, nor MOD WHEEL yet.
+Can you help?

 # Compatibility and requirements

-Development and extensive testing has been carried out with Axoloti firmware hardware and editor with release 1.0.
-This release 1.1 focuses on Ksoloti v1.0.12 firmware hardware and editor.
+Development and extensive testing has been carried out with both axoloti and ksoloti firmware hardware and editor.
+This release 1.2 focuses on Ksoloti v1.0.12 firmware hardware and editor.
 You need a microSD card at least 1MByte in size for the drumkit wave ROM.

 # MIDI implementation

 * Channels 1..6 may be configured as pitched voices, select engine with MIDI PROGRAM CHANGE.
 * Channel 10 is always drumkit (if you have an SD card with wav files, silence otherwise).
+* Channel 11 is an optional second drum kit (see note above).

 * MIDI CONTROL CHANGE 7 sets volume on any supported channel
 * MIDI CONTROL CHANGE 10 sets routing (only left, left+right, right only)